Skip to main content

 Arms

 If you want to have a serve that clocks up triple digits (the fastest ever serve on record is, according to the Guinness World Records, 163.7mph and was hit by Sam Groth in 2012) then you need to pay some serious attention to these arm exercises.
-As well as playing tennis, you need to do some decent strength training exercises too.
-Try to include a combination of exercises, such as straight-arm rowing, dips, chest presses, push-ups and medicine ball drills.
+In addition to playing tennis, you need to do some decent strength training exercises.
+Try to include various exercises, such as straight-arm rowing, dips, chest presses, push-ups, and medicine ball drills.

-In order to keep progressing and building muscle and tone in your arms you have to make sure you keep your training sessions varied.
+To keep progressing and building muscle and tone in your arms, you must keep your training sessions varied.
 Experiment with a range of different exercises.
-Having a strong arm will always allow you to have a bigger ground strokes, as well as a big serve.
-Having a big serve will help you to win points quickly, and you are not going to get close to the exhausting time because you do not have to run and chase the ball as much.
-Serve is 50% is your game.
+Having a strong arm will always allow you to have bigger ground strokes and a big serve.
+Having a big serve will help you win points quickly, and you are not going to get close to exhausting time because you do not have to run and chase the ball as much.
+Serve is 50% of your game.

-Stretching is a big part, and plays an important role in our daily life, not only on the tennis court.
+Stretching is a big part of our daily lives and plays a vital role in our daily lives, not only on the tennis court.
 I have seen so many kids finish practice and decide to take their bag and leave.
 This is the easiest way to get injured, we have to stretch.
-We have to take our time in stretching, and spend at least 20 to 30 seconds in each stretch we are going to do to avoid getting an injury or a tight muscle.
+We have to take our time in stretching and spend at least 20 to 30 seconds on each stretch to avoid getting hurt or having a tight muscle.
 We can always stretch at home after shower, right before bed.
 Make it one of your daily routines.
-We have to take care of, and make sure that we stretch every muscle in our body.
+We have to take care of and ensure we stretch every muscle in our body.

 Confidence

-Lastly, one very important topic that I love talking about, and did a lot of research on, is confidence.
-If you watch tennis players, both off and on, court they don’t slink about or slouch.
+Lastly, confidence is one very important topic that I love talking about and did a lot of research on.
+If you watch tennis players on and off the court, they don’t slink about or slouch.
 They stand tall.
 They are confident.
-Their shoulders are back, their hips are in line with their ears and boy don’t they look 10 times better for it.
-Remember that getting the body of a tennis player is not just about working out a lot and eating decent food, it’s also about your posture and your confidence too.
+Their shoulders are back, their hips are in line with their ears, and boy don’t they look 10 times better for it.
+Remember that getting the body of a tennis player is not just about working out a lot and eating decent food; it’s also about your posture and your confidence.

-To improve your posture, work your core by doing exercises like the plank.
-You can also strengthen your core by doing a Pilates class, doing back extensions and performing exercises that work your obliques and your abdomen.
+To improve your posture, work your core with exercises like the plank.
+You can also strengthen your core by taking a Pilates class, doing back extensions, and performing exercises that work your obliques and abdomen.
 This core work will also improve your balance and tone up your stomach, so there are lots of benefits to be gained by doing these exercises.

-As well as exercising you also need to be conscious of your posture throughout the day and make sure you reposition your body and ensure your spine sits in an S shape when your posture begins to slip.
+As well as exercising, you also need to be conscious of your posture throughout the day.
+Make sure you reposition your body and ensure your spine sits in an S shape when your posture begins to slip.

-Players can build up their confidence by working as hard as they can, and putting everything out in practice because what happens in practice will happen in the tennis match.
-Working on the things that we need to work on over and over is the key to becoming an outstanding tennis player.
+Players can build up their confidence by working as hard as they can, and putting everything out in practice, because what happens in practice will occur in the tennis match.
+Working on the things we need to work on repeatedly is the key to becoming an outstanding tennis player.
 These are all things that are going to build your confidence.
-Always believe in yourself, think about all the positive things, and how many hours you have trained.
+Always believe in yourself, consider all the positive things, and how many hours you have trained.
 By doing this, you are ready to go and beat everyone.

-Being a tennis player, or an athlete in general, is tough.
-You have to sacrifice a lot of things in life and put tennis, or any sport that you play or compete in, as your first priority.
-Do what will help you to get better, and when you feel like getting lazy or tired, tell yourself I want to be good and I want to reach all my goals, and this is not going to happen by sitting at home.
+Being a tennis player, or an athlete in general, is challenging.
+You have to sacrifice many things in life and put tennis, or any sport you play or compete in, as your first priority.
+Do what will help you to get better, and when you feel like getting lazy or tired, tell yourself, I want to be good and I want to reach all my goals, and this is not going to happen by sitting at home.

-I hope you guys are staying home, and safe.
-Hope everyone is doing well, and doing some exercises.
-Let me know please if you have any questions.
+I hope you guys are staying home and safe.
+I hope everyone is doing well and doing some exercises.
+Let me know, please, if you have any questions.

 -Sherif